sudheermuthyala/AWS/aws-glue/README.md

 - Connection containg the properties that are require to connect to your data store
 **Crawler**
 - crawler is nothing but a program that connects to a data store May be a source or in target progresses through priorities list of classifiers to determing the schema for the data
-- Then it creates meta
+- Then it creates meta data tables